How To Use Mica Powders In Epoxy Resin

 Choose Your Colors:

-Create Gradations:
+Create Gradations

 Divide your mixed resin into separate cups or containers, one for each color in your gradient.
 For the ombre effect, you might need more containers to represent each color transition.

-Add Mica Powder:
+Add Mica Powder

 Gradually add the appropriate amount of mica powder to each container of resin, starting with the lightest shade.
 Stir thoroughly until the mica is fully incorporated.
 You can adjust the intensity of color by adding more or less mica powder.